kmorris896/rapture-discord-server-documentation/channel_text/service-area/economy.md

 The currency of the server is called "Banana Peels".
 Peels are earned in one of three ways:
 - :banana: 5 by typing `.timely` in <#758133041213210635> every 2 hours
+- various amounts for participating in server events such as picture themes, etc.
 - :banana: 2 randomly (2% chance) while chatting in the following enabled channels:

 -- message break --